leafpool243/xkb-keyboards/docs/qtq.md

   </variantList>
 </layout>
 ```
 4. Add the following to ~/.XCompose.
+If you already have `include "%L"` in your `.XCompose` file, you do *not* need it twice.

 ```
+include "%L"

 # Dotless ı + tone
 <dead_acute> <idotless>                 	: "í"   iacute # LATIN SMALL LETTER I WITH ACUTE
 <dead_diaeresis> <idotless>             	: "ï"   idiaeresis # LATIN SMALL LETTER I WITH DIAERESIS